jonverrier/VBox/README.md

   * Node.js routes for authentication of Coaches (via Facebook), authorisation against facilities, and a webRTC signalling server.
 The server implements replay logic for clients that become disconnected during signalling.
   * MongoDB tables & access classes
 * Client - HTML5 & typescript front end.
 Most logic is in the webRTC & application sections.
 The entire application model is exchanged peer-peer over WebRTC.
 If webRTC cannot connect, there is a fallback to direct traffic through the web server.
-* Components - Javascript componets implementing shared business logic used on both client & server, & to provide sparation of concerns in both.
+* Common - Javascript componets implementing shared business logic used on both client & server, & to provide sparation of concerns in both.
 * Test - contains the test suite.
 Written in Javascript, tests all Components and Server REST APIs.
 * A STUN server.
 The public Google STUN severs are unreliable for production use.
 Ultrabox uses a proprietory STUN server, running on AWS, to cover the times when public servers are unavailable.